 When growth is low, the economy creates relatively limited new jobs.
 As a result, household income and aggregate demand are also low.
 Likewise, facing limited demand conditions, it is also difficult for businesses to increase output and gain significantly more profits.
 This all ultimately results in a low savings rate.

-Therefore, an option to boost the rate of economic growth is to increase savings.
-A higher saving rate creates a cycle of self-sustaining economic growth.
-The economy is less dependent on the supply of funds from the external sector (foreign investment).
+Therefore, increasing savings is an option to boost economic growth.
+A higher saving rate creates a cycle of self-sustaining economic growth, making the economy less dependent on the supply of funds from the external sector (foreign investment).

-However, indeed, increasing the saving rate is not an easy matter.
+However, increasing the saving rate is not easy.
 Most people in developing countries use additional income for consumption instead of saving.
-They have to struggle to meet their basic needs, so they find it difficult to set aside more money to save.
+They struggle to meet their basic needs, so they find it difficult to set aside more money to save.

 Also, the flow of savings and capital is immobile.
-I mean, these savings funds are not always available for companies to invest in capital goods as a result of underdeveloped financial markets.
+Underdeveloped financial markets make savings funds not always available for companies to invest in capital goods.
 To overcome this, the government should develop its financial markets and promote financial literacy among the population.

 Third, the Harrod – Domar model classifies economic growth into three categories: actual growth, natural growth rates, and warranted growth.
 The change in real GDP from year to year represents actual growth.